lsatdown/best-ro/README.md

 1. There's not much going on at the moment but my I've added a few animation/transition to make general interaction a bit more responsive.
 The services grid looks great as it is but I feel that on hover, a slide-in information block could be useful.
 Perhaps something that encourage clicking on a particular item.

+2. I'm not sure if the hero/splash section was meant to be full screen but I've made it so anyway as I think it produces a more modern and cleaner outcome.
+I'm not too keen on the on about above the fold and under the fold, I don't think it matters nowadays, plus the header section of the services section is visible anyway.